 - Click Pause Schedule to stop future runs of the scheduled tool.
 When a scheduled tool is paused, it will not run on the schedule again until the tool is resumed by clicking Resume Schedule.

-- Click Clear Run Log to clear the execution history of a scheduled tool.
-This has no effect on future executions of the tool.
+- Click Clear Run Log to clear the history of a scheduled tool.
+This has no effect on future runs of the tool.

 - Click Delete Schedule to disable and remove the scheduled tool and delete the associated scripts, log files, and folders.
-This stops any future scheduled executions of the tool, clears the execution history of the scheduled tool, and removes the tool from the Scheduled section.
+This stops any scheduled runs of the tool in the future, clears the history of the scheduled tool, and removes the tool from the Scheduled section.

 Extend scheduled geoprocessing